 Seems almost on a daily basis that someone calls to boast about how they paid off a mortgage, a car or some other lower interest loan by borrowing from their life insurance policy and transferring their debt to the life insurance company.
 Sadly, that loan against their life insurance is going to cost them more money than if they hadn’t transferred that debt at all.

 So here’s the problem.
-Many life insurance agents who have heard about “Becoming Your Own Banker” or the “Infinite Banking Concept” are using poor logic as they turn and use these concepts to sell high cash value life insurance just to earn higher commission.
-And it baffles the mind how many people buy into it.
+Many life insurance agents who have heard about “Becoming Your Own Banker” (aka the Infinite Banking Concept) are using poor logic as they turn and use these concepts to sell high cash value life insurance just to earn higher commission.
+It baffles my mind how many people buy into some of the promotions.
+This is why we have so many people wondering if it’s a scam to be your own banker with this strategy.
 So contemplate the following statement very carefully, “How can raising the interest rate on money you have to pay back to somebody else, even the life insurance company, ever be a good thing?”
 Here’s where things get interesting…

-Borrowing from a life insurance policy only makes sense if the rate the insurance company is going to charge you will be lower than what you would have had to pay somebody else to borrow the same amount of money.
+“Borrowing from a life insurance policy only makes sense if the rate the insurance company is going to charge you will be lower than what you would have had to pay somebody else to borrow the same amount of money.”

 And by the way, whenever you borrow money always make sure that you can make more money than what you have to pay back for the loan, and if you can’t…don’t borrow the money.
 Making sure you can earn more money than what you have borrowed is called creating free cash flow.
 Free cash flow is far more critical to creating wealth than purchasing all the life insurance in the world.
-If you have questions about the validity of that statement study Jeff Bezos, the founder of Amazon, and find out why be believes so strongly in free cash flow.
+If you have questions about the validity of that statement, study Jeff Bezos, the founder of Amazon, and find out why he believes so strongly in free cash flow.

-And the list goes on and on.
+And the list goes on.

 It’s simple, but not easy.
-That’s why we work with our clients, helping them to better understand the Perpetual Wealth Code™ because once you grasp it owning high cash value life insurance becomes much more logical in your overall financial portfolio.
-Without the Perpetual Wealth Code™ owing high cash value life insurance can become just another expensive purchase that keeps you from reaching your financial goals.
+That’s why we work with our clients, helping them to better understand the Perpetual Wealth Code™ because once you grasp it, owning high cash value life insurance becomes much more logical in your overall financial portfolio.
+Without the Perpetual Wealth Code™, owning high cash value life insurance can become just another expensive purchase that keeps you from reaching your financial goals.